Elon Musk says he's found a woman to lead Twitter as new CEO

-AP Technology Writers (AP) — Elon Musk said Thursday he has found a new CEO for Twitter, or X Corp. as it’s now called.
-He did not name the person but said she will be starting in about six weeks.
+Elon Musk said Thursday he has found a new CEO for Twitter, or X Corp. as it’s now called — and it's a woman.
+He did not name her but said she will be starting in about six weeks.

 While testifying, Musk said “I expect to reduce my time at Twitter and find somebody else to run Twitter over time.”